Wheresitat/uteclocal/README.md

   a HACS download, you will not see `Dockerfile` or `gateway/`.
 Those files are only in the full repository—clone it to another folder (outside your HA config) and build the image there.

+**Troubleshooting connectivity**
+- Run `docker ps` and confirm a container named `uteclocal-gateway` (or your chosen name) is `Up`.
+- Check logs with `docker logs uteclocal-gateway` to confirm Uvicorn started on the expected host/port and that no errors occurred.
+- Verify network reachability with `curl http://<host>:<port>/health` from a machine on the same network.
+A JSON `{"status":"ok"}` response confirms the gateway is running and reachable.

 ### Gateway endpoints
 - `GET /api/devices` → returns `{ "payload": { "devices": [...] } }`